 * * * * * * *

-I did not need to be socially adjusted, i.e., to have my spirit broken, but I desparately needed social support: nurturing to help my spirit flourish.
-The latter was not on the agenda.
+I did not need to be socially adjusted, i.e.: to be metaphorically lobotomized and my spirit broken, but I desparately needed social support: gentle nurturing to help my spirit flourish.
+The latter was not on the agenda.*

-Things came to head maybe only three times:
+Things came to head at St. Paul's maybe only three time in 6 chronically destructive years:

-Each time they tried to crush me but since I refused to help them hurt me, they eventually apparently decided i[t] wasn't worth the effort.
-And, in fact, only in case #2 was I wrong even by their own metrics.
+Each time they tried to break me but since I refused to help them hurt me, and time was passing, they eventually apparently decided I[t] wasn't worth them missing lacrosse practice or something else unimportant.
+In fact, only in case #2 was I wrong even by their own metrics; in case #3, which was the only one where anything material was at stake, they obliquely admitted I was right by giving me a punishment so frivolous I had no wish to dispute it (secretly I welcomed it).

 There are times when a child must do something they do not want to do.
 If the child has cancer and fights against having surgery and will consequently die a horrific death, the parents must coerce the child to have the surgery.
 Even in this case, however, everything possible needs to be done to minimize the child's suffering.
 Nobody should ever have to pay their dues.
 No boy should ever be told to "Man up!"
 Etc. Period.

 In these extreme cases, first it needs to be verified they are extreme.
 If the child does not want to be "polite" or to believe in their God, the parents should just eat it.
 But if the child is torturing animals, that must be stopped.
-I know a lady who, when the was a teenager, her parents caught her older brother at the last moment from putting a bullet through her body.
-But prigs and prudes need to stop it.
+I know a lady who, when she was a teenager, her parents caught her older brother at the last moment from putting a bullet through her body.
+But prigs and prudes need to keep it to themselves.

 No!
 The parents need to say and mean it: "We understand and respect that you hate us.
 You may be right and we may be wrong.
 But there are very rare times when we feel we must do things to protect you and/or others from material harm.
 We are not asking you to agree with or to like it.
 But we will in these cases coerce complaince because we are convinced it is a matter of life and death, not just something we'd like to see from you."
 For one counterexample, in my case, they should never have made me get a haircut, no matter how dear to their social conditioning💗 it was to help keep America beautiful or what the neighbors might think of them for having a boy with long hair.
 Parents and teachers need to grow up.